Special subvarieties in Mumford-Tate varieties: Introduction

-Such a subvariety $Y$ is called special, if it is an irreducible component of a Hecke translate of the image of some morphism $Sh_K(G,X)\rightarrow A_g=Sh_{K(N)}(GSp(2g),\H_g^{\pm})$, defined by an inclusion of a Shimura subdatum $(G,X)\subset(GSp(2g),\H_g^{\pm})$ together with some compact open subgroup $K\subset G(\mathbb{A}_f)$ such that $K\subset K(N)$.
+Such a subvariety $Y^0$ is called special, if it is an irreducible component of a Hecke translate of the image of some morphism $Sh_K(G,X)\rightarrow A_g=Sh_{K(N)}(GSp(2g),\H_g^{\pm})$, defined by an inclusion of a Shimura subdatum $(G,X)\subset(GSp(2g),\H_g^{\pm})$ together with some compact open subgroup $K\subset G(\mathbb{A}_f)$ such that $K\subset K(N)$.
 See Section~\ref{shimura} for details about Shimura varieties and special subvarieties.

 We look for necessary and sufficient effective criteria, such that $Y^0$ is a special subvariety with minimal dimension containing a union $\bigcup_{i \in I} C_i^0$ of finitely many special curves $C_i$.
-Already in our previous work \cite{mvz09} and \cite{mz11} we have found a necessary condition for $Y^0$ to be special, provided a compactified special curve $C \subset \overline{A}_g$ is contained in $Y$:
+Already in our previous works \cite{mvz09} and \cite{mz11} we have found a necessary condition for $Y^0$ to be special, provided a compactified special curve $C \subset \overline{A}_g$ (i.e., compactification of a special curve $C^0\subset Y^0$) is contained in $Y$: